erics273/learning-angular4-with-timely/09-creating-a-component-with-data-binding.md

 }
 ```

-## Getting the `Http` Service Into Your Controller
+## Getting the `Http` Service Into Your Component

 You want to use the `Http` service that Angular
 provides to make AJAX calls.
 You want to *depend* on
 that service.
 Moreover, you want to ask Angular to
-give the `Http` service to your controller, to
+give the `Http` service to your component, to
-*inject* it into your controller so that you can use
+*inject* it into your component so that you can use
 it.

 This is known as **dependency injection**.